Lionex/s2017-PearlHacks/README.md

 # s2017-PearlHacks

-A simple bubble popping game made in Unity with a dual purpose: to provide a calming experience for gamers on the autism spectrum, to learn to make simple games with Unity and get an introduction to game development.
+A simple bubble popping game made in Unity with a dual purpose: to provide a calming experience for gamers on the autism spectrum and a chance to learn to make simple games with Unity and get an introduction to game development.

 ## Roadmap